NANPA Activities

 2. Who is eligible to register for NAS?

-US and non-US service providers, consultants authorized to request numbering resources on behalf of a service provider, federal and state regulators, and other individuals or entities requesting "Other" numbering resources, e.g. requesting a 555 line number or a Carrier Identification Code (CIC).
+US and non-US service providers operating within the geographic area served by the NANPA, consultants authorized to request numbering resources, e.g. requesting a 9YY code or a Carrier Identification Code (CIC).

 3. How do I get answers to questions about NAS registration and use?